sekthor/portfolio/content/articles/qrquiz/index.md

 Recently I had a stupid idea for an event: send out invitations with a QR Code to color in yourself.
 Invitees would receive an empty square grid and a number of coordinates.
-Only when they color in the QR code correctly, will they able to scan the invitation and sign up for the event.
+Only when they color in the QR code correctly, will they be able to scan the invitation and sign up for the event.
 Puzzlers would love this.
 Everyone else would hate it.
-And that is why it is such a fun idea.
+The latter is why I found this such a funny idea.

-Also, rather than "just" providing the coordinates of "set" (dark) pixels, the correct coordinates to color in, could be the answers to questions in a quiz.
+Also, rather than "just" providing the coordinates of "set" (dark) pixels (the correct coordinates to color in), I thought, I could hide them in a quiz.
+Every answer has a coordinate.
+Right answers give correct coordinates, wrong answers incorrect ones.
-Only if you solve the quiz correctly and color in all the right pixels, will you be able to scan the QR.
+Only if you solve the quiz correctly and color in all the right, "missing" pixels, will you be able to scan the QR.

 I ended up not doing that, but the idea stuck with me.
-It's just my kind of humor to annoy people like this.
+Maybe I am just annoying like that.
+But maybe I am not the only one.
-After a couple of days, I started thinking that this would maybe be funny to other people as well.
+I started thinking that this would maybe be funny to other people as well.
 So I built a little proof of concept.

 ## PoC

-With a little bit of html, css and vanilla javascript, I built a table with individual identifiable table cells.
+With a little bit of html, css and vanilla javascript, I built a table with fixed size cells.
+Each with an `id` corresponding to it's `x,y` coordinates.
 A javascript function would toggle a css class for the respective cell, to set it to `dark`.
-I added a coordinate x & y input with a button and could set the pixels like this.
+I added a text input for coordinate and a submit button and could set and unset (toggle) given pixels like this.
 From that I implemented placeholder questions, where answers each had a pixel coordinate assigned.
-When the checkbox of the answer was selected, the toggle function was called with those coordinates and set the corresponding pixel.
+When their checkbox was was clicked (checked/unchecked), the toggle function was called with those coordinates and set the corresponding pixel.

+This is what that looked like:

 ![poc2](./poc2.png)
 ![poc3](./poc3.png)

-## Concept takes shape
+## The concept takes shape

 OK cool.
 The idea should work.